 Applying for Your DEA Registration

 To apply online, go to www.deadiversion.usdoj.gov.
 When applying online, make note of the control number.
 Usually after one business day, you can go online (click on “Check the Status of My Application”) to edit your online application or to find out if your application has been approved, issued, or renewed.
 You can also call 800.882.9539 to verify your application status.
-You will need the control number, your Social Security number, and your date of birth in order to check the status.
+In order to check the status, you will need:

 When you first apply for a DEA registration, you must hold an active license in the state where you are going to practice.
 If the state requires its own controlled substance permit (about half of them do), you must also obtain this, or apply for it, before seeking federal DEA registration or renewal.